Mobile Phone Use While Driving

 As of March 2022, mobile phone awareness courses are no longer offered.

-What can be done?
+What can be done about mobile phone usage?

 The reality is we need to take more responsibility as drivers.
 Also, if we know a friend or loved one is driving do not call or text.